Key Studies and Plans

 As we design the parks, naturalized spaces, roads and public realm we’ll build as part of Port Lands Flood Protection, we’re following criterion set by environmental assessments and other planning initiatives.
-There are also several planning documents that will help guide future development in the Port Lands, once flood protection is complete in 2024.
+There are also several planning documents that will help guide future development in the Port Lands, once the project is complete in 2025.

 Waterfront Toronto and the City of Toronto finalized the Class Environmental Assessment Lower Don Lands Master Plan (LDL MP EA) in 2010.
 It was then revised in 2014 to align with a master plan for transportation, water/wastewater and stormwater management in the Lower Don Lands.